-If your multimedia file collection has outgrown your internal hard drive, a large external desktop drive might be just what you need.
+If your multimedia file collection has outgrown your internal hard drive, a large desktop drive might be just what you need.
 A second drive would be useful for backing up.
-We lab test and review the latest desktop hard drives to help you find the best one for you.
+We lab test and review the latest external hard drives to help you find the best one for you.
 Our buying guide explains what to look for.

 Our test covers high capacity external hard drives ranging in capacity from 3 to 6 terabytes (TB).
 Our expert testers give every desktop hard drive a thorough workout to help find the models that: